SamRind/CS441-Ai-Final-Group-Project/README.md

 * Crossover: Crossover is the phase of the genetic algorithm where for each pair of the parents to be mated, a crossover point is chosen at random from within the genes.
 * Mutation: During reproduction, some of the genes might be subjected to a mutation with low random probability.
 Mutation occurs to prevent premature convergence.

-# How to run program
+# How to run GA program
   To run this program, simply compile and run in a python environment.

 # RL Algorithm